tildeio/sync.js/README.md

-It is explicitly designed to encapsulate transport-related concerns behind a single, high-fidelity abstraction based around granular operations.
+It is explicitly designed to encapsulate transport-related concerns behind a single, high-fidelity abstraction based on operations.

-As a result, it can be used in hybrid scenarios where documents are transported both over REST and via an open web sockets.
-This is achieved by converting document updates via REST into individual operations that can be applied to the canonical snapshot, and which the local operations can apply on top of.
+As a result, it can be used in hybrid scenarios where documents are transported both over REST as well as via open web sockets.
+This is achieved by converting REST document updates into individual operations that can be applied to the canonical snapshot.

 This model also makes it straight-forward to use partial updates using HTTP `PATCH`, because all of the information about the original operations is preserved.

-In short, _sync.js_ is based around preserving the highest fidelity information about what the user is doing locally, which you can then use directly (using web sockets) or convert into a lower-fidelity transport like REST.
+In short, _sync.js_ preserves the granular operations performed by the user locally, and helps you save them directly (over web sockets) or convert them into a lower-fidelity transport like REST.

 ## Higher Level Abstractions